• Skip to primary navigation

 Hepatic encephalopathy

-Cats with liver disease can develop a secondary metabolic disorder called hepatic encephalopathy, which affects the nervous system.
-This is caused when a cat’s liver is unable to detoxify their blood, and ammonia accumulates in the body.
-Head pressing and swaying are two behavioural abnormalities associated with the disease that may be more pronounced after eating.
+Cats with liver disease can develop hepatic encephalopathy, a secondary metabolic disorder that affects the nervous system.
+This occurs when a cat’s liver is unable to detoxify their blood, and ammonia accumulates in the body.
+This disorder may lead to head pressing and swaying that may be more severe or obvious after eating.

 Encephalitis

 Encephalitis, or inflammation of the brain, is rare but life-threatening in cats.
-This can be caused by infections (bacterial, fungal, or viral) or immune system disorders.
+This can occur due to infections (bacterial, fungal, or viral) or immune system disorders.
 Neurological symptoms of encephalitis include head pressing, head tilting, changes in behaviour, disorientation, imbalance, and seizures.

 Head trauma

-Injury to a cat’s spine or brain can result in different neurological conditions, depending on where the trauma is inflicted.
+Injury to a cat’s spine or brain can result in different neurological conditions, depending on where the trauma has occurred.
 A blow to your cat’s head, whether from a fight, car accident, or a fallen object, can lead to problems like head pressing, blindness, and pacing.

 Cat being seen by a vet